There are many steps to test an antenna installation. This FAQ is divided into sections since all steps may not apply to every installation.

 - Antenna output goes to the INPUT port on the distribution amplifier.

-- Connect the coaxial cables going to the TV sets to the OUTPUT ports on the distribution amplifier
+- Connect the coaxial cables going to the TV's to the OUTPUT ports on the distribution amplifier.

 Troubleshooting Consumer Electronics Devices (DVRs, VCRs, home theater receivers, etc.)